roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Cookie ****** byJust_Plain_Bob© I was just up the street from her office when she came out at lunch time.
+I was just up the street from her office when she came out at lunch time.
 She got in her car and drove to the Burger King and went through the drive thru and then drove back to her office.

  I went back to work and spent most of the afternoon wondering about how the evening was going to go.
 I'd made up my mind that if Cookie went on her girl's night out we were done.
 She would come home and find all of her things in the spare bedroom; the bedroom that was supposed to be for our next child.
 The one we wouldn't be having.